selenite-git-admin/platform-documentation/docs/modules/host/policy-registry/index.md

 - Surfaces alerts if mandatory policies are missing or invalid

 ## Constraints
-- Does not manage schema definitions directly (owned by Data Contract Registry)
+- Does not manage schema definitions directly
-- Does not perform identity or entitlement checks (handled by Access Modules)
+- Does not perform identity or entitlement checks
-- Does not run jobs or schedule tasks (Runtime Modules handle execution)
+- Does not run jobs or schedule tasks
 - Relies on other modules to act on its decisions

 ## Related User Stories